AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/Consolidation/req.rst

-SC expectations for the combination of multiple execution traces
+SC requirements for the combination of multiple execution traces
 ================================================================

 .. rubric:: Requirement(s)